gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 ### Crossword Analogy

-* I think *Scrabble* being called a Crossword game is a succint and powerful explainer.
+* I think *Scrabble* being called a Crossword game is a succinct and powerful explainer.
 I wonder if it's worth visually representing that analogy to give readers a connection to an existing idea of horizontal and vertical words on a grid.

 I'll start with the premium square board state and fashion something that evokes a crossword.
 After some finagling: